The Triple Agonist

 GLP-1 receptor: glucagon-like peptide-1 receptor. suppresses appetite via the hypothalamus, delays gastric emptying, and stimulates glucose-dependent insulin secretion. this is the component shared with semaglutide.

-glucagon receptor: the key differentiator. activates thermogenesis (increased energy expenditure through heat production), mobilizes fat from the liver, and promotes lipid oxidation. historically avoided because glucagon raises blood sugar -- but the simultaneous GLP-1 agonism counterbalances this effect.
+glucagon receptor: the key differentiator. activates thermogenesis (increased energy expenditure through heat production), mobilizes fat from the liver, and promotes lipid oxidation. historically avoided because glucagon raises blood sugar, but simultaneous GLP-1 agonism counterbalances this effect.

 The Headline Numbers

-The Phase 2 trial results, published in the New England Journal of Medicine in June 2023, made retatrutide the most effective obesity drug ever tested.
+The Phase 2 obesity trial, published in the New England Journal of Medicine in June 2023, produced the strongest randomized weight-loss signal yet reported for an investigational obesity drug.

 Jastreboff et al. randomized 338 adults with obesity (BMI >= 30, or >= 27 with comorbidities) to receive weekly subcutaneous injections of retatrutide at various doses or placebo for 48 weeks. the results were dose-dependent: